elisemercury/Duplicate-Image-Finder/README.md

 ### show_output (bool)

-Per default, the DIF will output only the filename of the duplicate images it found.
+Per default, DifPy will output only the filename of the duplicate images it found.
 If you want the duplicate images to be shown in the console output, change this value to ``True``.

 ```False```= (default) outputs filename of the duplicate/similar images found